a-ignatov-parc/requirejs-sandbox/README.md

 	> For example see demo #2

 1. Running widgets simultaneously with different conflicting libs as dependencies.
 You can easily run widgets written with [jQuery](http://jquery.com/) and [MooTools](http://mootools.net/) on one page without worrying about incompatibilities.
+1. Creating API lib with it's own set of libraries (e.g. `jQuery`, `easyXDM`, etc) that will not affect parent page environment.

 # Demos